romnn/microgpusim/WIP.md

 - TODO:

+  - add flags to measure how long core cycle takes of total execution time when running serial

+  - parallel plot / results: do not count the small inputs where serial is faster than parallel

+    - e.g. take the min out of serial and parallel exec time

+  - transpose: why is there no dram write hit rate?

+    - benchmarks using shared mem: babelstream, transpose

+  - check if non-interleave nondeterministic is deterministic

+    - add repetitions=2 to parallel gpucachesim
+    - the gains are so low we should just remove it

+  - always perform l2 mem copy, but set skip l2 flag if above threshold

   - investigate the increased DRAM writebacks depite saturated L2 cache

     - try a vectoradd without copying back data from device to host